September 11, 2016

 I’ve also painted a few rooms and my mum has been up to help finish off my kitchen renovations.
 My fitted bench seat finally has cushions on it, which looks really good and is much more comfortable than just chipboard!

 Having spent most of this weekend decorating (changing our bedroom from a hideous shade of rose-pink to pale blue has taken hours), we decided that we needed to do something fun, so Stu and I went off to look at bikes in a couple of local bike shops.
-I’ve got a few bikes in mind, but none of them are as unusual as this bike I saw when we were in Denmark:
+I’ve got a few bikes in mind, but none of them is as unusual as this bike I saw when we were in Denmark:

 Sadly, none of the bikes that were stolen can be replaced like-for-like as they’re not available any more, so Stu and I are both having to make some tough decisions about what we want.
 I think I’d like to get a nice carbon road bike (but perhaps with tri bars) to replace my Kuota, and a cyclocross bike to replace my Giant Defy.
 It’s been a few years since I bought a bike on the cycle to work scheme, so I may see whether I can find an appropriate cyclocross bike in a local shop.